How to Grill Skin-On Chicken – Perfect Every Time

 1. Prepare the grill for two-zone cooking, targeting the internal temperature of the grill at 475 to 500 degrees Fahrenheit.
 If using a gas grill that would be medium-high heat.
 We prefer lump charcoal over briquettes for the combination of heat and flavor.

 2. Place chicken, skin side down, over the direct heat for the initial sear.
 Grill chicken breast for 5 minutes or until you see nice grill marks.
 Legs and thighs may take less time as they are smaller.
-Flip and grill chicken pieces for additional 5 minutes over direct heat until you get nice grill marks.
+Flip and grill chicken pieces for an additional 5 minutes over direct heat until you get nice grill marks.

 The grilling time will vary based on the thickness of the chicken breasts, and the size of the thighs and legs, which is why it’s best to cook to temperature and not time using a good instant-read thermometer.